nextextend/next-flashbang/README.md

-# Next Flashbang | The most optimized flashbang system
+# Next Flashbang | The most optimized flashbang system.

 Next Flashbang is a lightweight, high-performance flashbang system designed for FiveM.
 Built with optimization and reliability in mind, it ensures immersive tactical gameplay while minimizing performance impact across clients and the server.